 Our first meeting got off to a great start when two educators came to The Mohawk Building in Brighton to learn how to create a better information application.
 Through a series of questions that got them down to the core of what they wanted to accomplish, they wrote on sticky notes, put them up on the wall, rearranged them into focused sets, and found both their similar wants, and the ideas that diverged as well.

-They came to understand how important it is to visualize these ideas without judgement and to openly discuss the fears involved in the challenges.
+They came to understand how important it is to visualize these ideas without judgement and to openly discuss the fears involved in the challenge.

 The candid thoughts that came forth in our two hours together, and the way they willingly dug in to find the best Phase 1 to the plan, created the atmosphere that as a Design Thinking facilitator I always push for.